ActiveDirectoryManagementFramework/ActiveDirectoryManagementFramework.github.io/documentation/basics/getting-started.md

 > Categories: There are separate `Test-` and `Invoke-` commands per category.
 There is _not_ yet one available for Domain Controllers, as no settings implemented so far warrant this.
 That will change in the future however.

 The first time you run this command against a specific domain, a popup window will allow you to select the [Contexts](contexts.html) you wish to apply.
-If you want to avoid this - for example for unattended execution - you can use `Set-AdmfContext` to select the contexts to load.
+If you want to avoid this - for example for unattended execution - you can use `Set-AdmfContext` to select the [Contexts](contexts.html) to load.
 Once selected, the ADMF will remember the chosen [Context](contexts.html) until the end of the session.
 This is session-specific, so starting a new console will not be aware of a previous choice.